United Artists TelevisionThis is a featured page

 Variants:

-• The color variant was yellow lettering and the UA logo in white on a blue BG; was on with full animation on It's About Time and My Mother the Car.
+• The color variant had yellow/red/orange/white lettering and the UA logo in white on a blue/brown background; was seen with full animation on It's About Time and My Mother the Car.
+It also exists in B&W.

-• A still variant (with "Distributed By" on top of the UA Stack) was on early episodes of The Rat Patrol.
+• A still variant with "Released by" on top of the logo and the brackets already in their switched places was seen on season one episodes of The Rat Patrol and Hey, Landlord.

-Also available on VHS and DVD releases of the original Outer Limits.
-The version with the theme was used on O.K.
+• The version with the third theme was used on O.K.
 Crackerby and My Mother the Car.

 3rd Logo